Content

 - Routers have no connection state about end-to-end connections flowing through the network

-- Reorder packets
+- Receivers should:- Reorder packets

 - Handle packet losses